-I remember in my first management job interviewing a really switched on and impressive recruitment consultant who had approached me to come and work for me in R2R.
-Throughout the interview process, which was very thorough, he did everything above and beyond to prove to me he had the right skills and attitude to become a successful recruiter in my team.
+In my first management job, interviewing a really switched on and impressive recruitment consultant who had approached me to come and work for me in R2R.
+Throughout the interview process, which was very thorough; he did everything above and beyond to prove to me he had the right skills and attitude to become a successful recruiter in my team.

-Basically my MD’s decision to reject him on this basis really annoyed me and made me question even at that point whether you can be successful in recruitment because you want to “help people” rather than because you are money motivated?
-I think the culture of recruitment is moving and shifting all the time; the number of times I have sat with a recruitment business owner or senior manager and been advised that they wouldn’t want to hire someone who just wants to “help people”- I could buy and retire on a desert island…..!
+Basically, my MD’s decision to reject him on this basis really annoyed me and made me question even at that point whether you can be successful in recruitment because you want to “help people” rather than because you are money motivated?
+I think the culture of recruitment is moving and shifting all the time; the number of times I have sat with a recruitment business owner or senior manager and been advised that they wouldn’t want to hire someone who wants to “help people,”—I could buy and retire on a desert island…..!

-Now, let’s go back to the premise at the start; can you be successful by recruitment standards if “helping people” is your main motivator?
-Define success; as for me, this is more than just billings (and in my opinion, it should always be measured on NOP per head!)- success is about your reputation, what your Employer brand means, and what your USP is in the market.
+Now, let’s go back to the premise; can you be successful by recruitment standards if “helping people” is your main motivator?
+Define success; as for me, this is more than just billings (and in my opinion, it should always be measured on NOP per head!)- success is about your reputation, what your employer brand means, and what your USP is in the market.